fpchecker

 • Easy to use: it only requires a few changes to the application build script, such as changing the compiler (e.g., clang++) by the FPChecker compiler wrappers (e.g., clang++-fpchecker).
 It automatically instruments the code at build time.

-• Accurate detection: it accurately detects errors dynamically (when code is executed) for specific inputs; it doesn’t give alarms for unused or invalid inputs.
+• Accurate detection: it accurately detects issues dynamically (when code is executed) for specific inputs; it doesn’t give alarms for unused or invalid inputs.

-• Designed for HPC: it supports the most used programming languages and models in HPC: C/C++, MPI, OpenMP, Pthreads, and CUDA.
+• Designed for HPC: it supports different programming languages and models in HPC: C/C++, MPI, OpenMP, and Pthreads.

-• Detailed report: it provides a detailed report that programmers can use to identify the exact location (file and line number) of floating-point errors in the software.
+• Detailed report: it provides a detailed report that programmers can use to identify the exact location (file and line number) of floating-point issues in the software.

 fpchecker